General Aviation Improvement Program

 Orange County Airport Commission Presentation on Notice of Preparation (NOP) for General Aviation Improvement Program April 19, 2017.

-Once the NOP comment period ends, the next step in the process is to prepare the Draft Environmental Impact Report (DEIR).
+The next step in the process is to prepare the Draft Environmental Impact Report (DEIR).
 The comments received during the NOP comment period will be incorporated into the DEIR.

 There will be additional opportunities to provide input during the DEIR public review process.
-The Draft EIR will be distributed for a 45-day public review which is expected to occur in second quarter 2018.
+The Draft EIR will be distributed for a 45-day public review which is expected to occur in late 2018.
 All comments received during the DEIR public review period will be forwarded to the decision-makers and comments on substantive environmental issues will be responded to in writing.
 The responses to comments become part of the Final EIR.
 Notices will be sent and updates to our website will be made informing interested parties and stakeholders that the DEIR is available for public review.
 It is anticipated that another public meeting will be held during the Draft EIR review and comment period.

 If you have questions or comments about the GAIP, please email GAIP@ocair.com or call Lea Choum at (949) 252-5123 or Kari Rigoni at (949) 252-5284.